-But, I do think it’s the most simplified version for both novices to tackle a reasonable amount of reading during lazy, hazy days, and for the most avid readers to maintain a seasonal reading mood when so many new books are vying for their attention.
+This fun summer reading challenge for adults makes reading fun for adults who are busy but want to read more in the summer.
+It’s the most simplified version of a reading challenge for everyone: novices can tackle a reasonable amount of beach reading during lazy, hazy days, and the most avid readers can maintain a seasonal reading mood when so many new books are vying for their attention.

 - a book set at the beach in July;